Janda has explored four continents, by train, motorcycle, cross-country skis, mountain bike, snowshoes, sea kayak, hiking, backpacking, etc.

 The Cruise From Cornet Bay on Whidbey Island to Friday Harbor

 The trip to Friday Harbor is a mini “grand tour,” crossing open water, always with islands in view, and winding through passageways between the islands.
 Because of our lack of experience, we chose to cross with two other boats, one with a very experienced couple who had spent much time in these San Juan Islands and the other with a relative beginner like we were.
 But after we’d made the trip out and back, we feel sure we would have had no problem on our own.
 So if you don’t have other boaters to cross with, just be cautious, be sure you have accurate maps and/or an electronic chart plotter, follow those maps, consider the weather, check the tides and you’ll do fine.
-This route is about 23 miles, from Cornet Bay to Friday Harbor, an easy 2-to-3-hour trip at a leisurely 10 mph.
+This route is about 23 miles, from Cornet Bay to Friday Harbor, an easy two-to-three-hour trip at a leisurely 10 mph.

 After launch, follow this route:

 - Head north by northeast less than a mile across tiny Cornet Bay.